Security & Compliance

 Select Star uses Amazon Web Services (AWS) to host its cloud infrastructure.
 AWS is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help us continue to grow with our customers.

 AWS security and operational processes for its network and infrastructure services are documented in here: Amazon Web Services: Overview of Security Processes.
-This document includes an overview of AWS’s data centre controls, including:
+This document includes an overview of AWS’s data center controls, including:

 • Physical and Environmental Security